lilygoose89/startupchiangmai/_posts/2019-07-29-alphabet-soup-deciphering-thailands-digital-departments-and-agencies.md

 For entrepreneurs looking to set up their base of operations in Thailand, BOI offers incredible opportunities and perks.
 In addition to providing advice and incentives, they also provide a number of services aimed at making business incorporation and the usual hassles of issuing work permits easier and more streamlined, primarily through their [One Start One Stop Investment Center](http://osos.boi.go.th/EN/home/){: target="_blank"}.

-*"The Office of the Board of Investment is a government agency under the Office of the Prime Minister.
+*“The Office of the Board of Investment is a government agency under the Office of the Prime Minister.
 Its core roles and responsibilities are to promote valuable investment, both investment into Thailand and Thai overseas investment.
-Our vision is to promote valuable investment, both investment in Thailand and Thai overseas investment to enhance Thailand’s competitiveness, to overcome the “Middle Income Trap” and to achieve sustainable growth in accordance with the sufficiency economy philosophy."*
+Our vision is to promote valuable investment, both investment in Thailand and Thai overseas investment to enhance Thailand’s competitiveness, to overcome the “Middle Income Trap” and to achieve sustainable growth in accordance with the sufficiency economy philosophy.”*

 Companies certified by BOI receive generous tax breaks and exemptions from import duties and are also permitted to be wholly foreign-owned (so none of the typical Thai shareholder mess), to employ foreign nationals with (with no ratio of Thai employees required), and even to own land.
 For businesses in certain sectors, including the broad categories of technology and innovation, BOI provides further support and incentives.